 Novel Generator: The Journey of a Lifetime

 Maria Picone writes about her journey in the Novel Generator and why she would encourage you to apply and not self-reject.
 The Novel Generator is a nine-month program designed to help students at all levels complete (or make substantial progress toward completing) a first draft of a novel in an environment that offers support, accountability and feedback appropriate to this early stage in the novel-writing process.
-We are now accepting applications for the 2022 - 2023 generator.
-Apply here by July 25th at 11:59pm (EST).
+We are now accepting applications for the Spring 2023 generator, which will be taught by Elizabeth Santiago.
+Apply here by Monday, December 12th at 11:59pm (EST).
 Fellowships are available!

 It was like a reality TV show; we came from all across the country, and different walks of life.
 Unlike most reality shows, though, we were there to support each other, and so was our instructor, Marjan Kamali, one of the warmest and most kind-hearted (but effective!) writing teachers I have ever had.